About New England Law Review

 The New England Law Review was established in 1965 as the Portia Law Journal.
 When Portia Law School changed its name to New England School of Law in 1969, the Law Journal became the New England Law Review.
 The Law Review is a student-run organization and the flagship publication of New England Law | Boston.

-It currently publishes four issues annually and is comprised of legal scholarship by both professional and student authors.
+The Law Review is composed of legal scholarship by both professional and student authors.
 The goals of the publication are to enhance the legal discourse and to provide a useful research tool for practicing attorneys.
 The Law Review fosters the personal development of its members as both scholars and prospective attorneys to ensure that each member may enjoy a lifetime of honorable and professional service within the legal community.

-On Remand is the online supplement to the New England Law Review.
-All On Remand content is separate and distinct from that published in the print volumes.
-On Remand was developed and launched by the members of the Volume 45 Editorial Board, and it is an online extension of the Law Review‘s print content: it features original works, unique legal commentaries, and responses to articles printed in the Law Review.
-The structure of On Remand allows the Law Review to publish content that may not lend itself to the typical constraints of the print format, while at the same time providing a forum for a more timely and effective response.
+Forum is the online supplement to the New England Law Review.
+All Forum content is separate and distinct from that published in the print volumes.
+Forum was developed and launched by the members of the Volume 45 Editorial Board and originally titled On Remand.
+The members of the Volume 52 Editorial Board changed the publication’s name to Forum and it is an online extension of the Law Review‘s print content: it features original works, unique legal commentaries, and responses to articles printed in the Law Review.
+The structure of Forum allows the Law Review to publish content that may not lend itself to the typical constraints of the print format, while at the same time providing a forum for a more timely and effective response.

 Individual issues of New England Law Review are available for $15.00.
 The annual subscription rate for domestic subscribers is $35.00 ($40.00 for foreign subscribers), payable in advance.
 Subscriptions are renewed automatically unless notice to the contrary is received.
 Address changes or other requests regarding subscriptions should be directed to: